AnyCoffeeMilk/texas_holdem/README.md

 ### Day 2
 Complete the card pattern detect algorithm (Can get the score of each card pattern).
 Complete the winner detect algorithm (Can get the winner of the game according to the scores).
-Add a flip card method for the PokerCard component for testing and fun.
+Added a flip card method for the PokerCard component for testing and fun.

 ### Day 3
 Complete the turn queue system (Including Call, Raise, Fold function for player side).